Jeff Burton: No. 31 car

-In 2010, he rebounded but he had still not won a race, though he made the Chase and finished second in both Dover races.
+In 2010, he rebounded but he had still not won a race, although he made the Chase and finished second in both Dover races.
 He nearly won the fall Martinsville race, but a flat tire with fifteen laps remaining gave Denny Hamlin the win.
 A couple weeks later, he and Jeff Gordon got into a wreck long after the caution was out.
 Burton walked up the track to confront Gordon and the two got into a shoving match.
-Burton finished twelfth in the final points standings.
+Burton finished 12th in the final points standings.
 Afterward, Burton assumed responsibility for the incident, stating he was attempting to catch up to Gordon, but was unable to see in the sunlight's glare.

 In 2011, Burton was looking for a better season, but a very bad season gave Burton a poor series of finishes.
 He won the second Gatorade Duel, edging out his Richard Childress Racing teammate Clint Bowyer.
 After that, Burton's season went downhill from there.
 He was leading the Daytona 500 halfway when his engine gave out.
 He nearly won the Coca-Cola 600 but got spun out on the final restart.
 Though wanting another caution, the yellow flag never came out because NASCAR wanted to see the race finish under green, and Dale Earnhardt Jr. was leading when the accident occurred.
 His teammate Kevin Harvick passed Earnhardt Jr. within the last 500 yards of the race because Dale Jr. ran out of gas.
 This led to controversy because fans were speculating that NASCAR wanted Earnhardt to win and go back to victory lane in the first time in three years.
-Burton's first Top 10 came in the twenty first race at Watkins Glen International.
+Burton's first top-ten came in the twenty first race at Watkins Glen International.
 Burton missed the 2011 Chase but had a strong run at the fall race at Talladega, leading on the last lap and out of turn four being pushed by Clint Bowyer.
 At the tri-oval, Bowyer slingshotted to Burton's outside and won by a hood, giving Richard Childress his 100th win as a team owner, Bowyer redeeming his 0.002 second loss to Jimmie Johnson at the track in the spring.
 In 2012, Burton gained the sponsorship in Wheaties, BB&T and EnerSys.
 The 31 team also switched crew chiefs too, and Drew Blickensderfer became the crew chief.
 After a dismal 2012, Blickensderfer was released four races early and Luke Lambert became Burton's crew chief in 2013.
 Shane Wilson became interim crew chief until the end of 2012.
-Burton had six top-tens in 2012, including a dramatic 2nd-place finish at Daytona in July after saving his car from spinning on the final lap.
+Burton had six top-tens in 2012, including a dramatic second-place finish at Daytona in July after saving his car from spinning on the final lap.
 At the AdvoCare 500 at Phoenix International Raceway, Burton would make his 1,000th career NASCAR start, the sixth driver in NASCAR history to do so.